ARA Heroína (D-12)

-The Argentine Navy struggles to meet maintenance and training requirements because of financial problems and import restrictions.
+The Argentine Navy has struggled to meet maintenance and training requirements because of financial problems and import restrictions.
 In the early 2010s it was reported that the Almirante Brown class were short of spares, suffering engine problems and ordnance, at that time, was past its expiry date.
+Heronia herself had a prolonged period of inactivity and she was formally taken out of service in early 2024.

 Construction and career

 Heroína and her sister ships were authorized under the Naval Construction National Plan of 1974, an initiative by the Argentine Navy to replace old World War II-vintage warships which were nearing the end of their operational lives.
 A contract was signed with the Blohm + Voss Shipyards in Hamburg, West Germany for the construction of four MEKO 360H2 destroyers.

 Heroína was launched on 17 February 1982.
 The ship was delivered to the Argentine Navy on 7 November 1983, for her sea trials, following which the ship departed for Argentina, arriving at Puerto Belgrano Naval Base on 21 December.